Pheasant pigeon: Subspecies

-Some authors however recognize the four subspecies as four different species, a classification scheme followed by the IUCN.
+Some authors, however, recognize the four subspecies as four different species, a classification scheme followed by the IUCN.

 Description

 The pheasant pigeon resembles a pheasant in external morphology, particularly in its laterally compressed tail and rounded wings.
 They have glossy black heads, undersides, rears and lower backs, and short rounded brown wings, and a white, green, grey, or black nape depending on the subspecies.

-No galliform birds occur in New Guinea, and the pheasant pigeon has filled the ecological niche of a partridge or small pheasant (while the larger Goura crowned pigeons have a lifestyle similar to larger pheasants, grouse or turkeys).
+The pheasant pigeon has filled the ecological niche of a partridge or small pheasant (while the larger Goura crowned pigeons have a lifestyle similar to larger pheasants, grouse or turkeys).
 It is a highly secretive species, feeding on seeds and fallen fruits.
+It inhabits hill and montane areas, however, it is also known to inhabit lower altitudes.
 It nests on the ground below trees and bushes, laying one egg that it incubates for around four weeks.
 Both adults incubate and look after the young, feeding regurgitated crop milk to their young (a common practice for most pigeons).

 They have a range of calls including a drilling-like sound, a typical pigeon cooing call and a loud "wu-huwoooooa" call that rises and falls in pitch before trailing off at the end.

 They are found in rainforest habitats, eating fallen fruits and seeds, in the Aru Islands.
 As they avoid human settlements, the little that is known about their behavior comes from observation at zoos.

 Status and conservation

-It is believed that the species is slowly declining due to deforestation of their habitats from pressure for logging and agricultural space.
+The species is believed to be slowly declining due to deforestation of their habitats from pressure for logging and agricultural space.
 Because it is tied to primary forests, and is unique within the pigeon family, it is considered a genus that requires further investigation and monitoring.
 The green-naped pheasant pigeon (nominate subspecies) and the grey-naped pheasant pigeon are not considered threatened, but the black-naped pheasant pigeon is considered critically endangered and the white-naped pheasant pigeon is vulnerable.

-The black-naped pheasant pigeon was for a long time known to science only from the type specimen collected in 1882, but was found on Fergusson Island in late 2022.
+The black-naped pheasant pigeon was for a long time known to science only from the two type specimens collected in 1882 and the third specimen collected in 1896, and for the ensuing 126 years thought to be extinct, but was then captured with a trail camera from the Fergusson Island in September 2022 by Jordan Boersma and colleagues, who later officially published their findings in an academic journal in March 2025.